breezechen/YAPM/YAPM/bin/Release/README.txt

 YAPM is under the GNU GPL 3.0 license.
 But it uses third parties pieces which are under other licenses :
 - Fugue Icons which are under a Creative Commons Attribution 3.0 license
 - Ribbon Control which is under The Microsoft Public License (Ms-PL)
+- VistaMenu which is under the BSD license

 Some pieces of code are inspired by work under GNU GPL 3.0.
 It includes : cSystemInfo.vb file : some structures defined come from Process Hacker by wj32